Risks for breast cancer

 Tall adult height

-Research shows that tall women have a slightly higher risk of developing breast cancer after menopause.
-It is thought that energy intake and diet early in life, which affect adult height, are the factors that increase the risk, rather than just being tall.
+Tall women have a slightly higher risk of developing breast cancer after menopause.
+The amount and type of food and drink you consume early in life affect adult height.
+It is thought that these are the factors that increase the risk, rather than being tall.

 Tall women may also have a higher risk of developing breast cancer before menopause, but more research is needed to confirm this.